class SchemaSanitizer:

 return schema

-# First pass: Sanitize vertex dbnames
+# First pass: Sanitize physical vertex storage names

-for vertex in schema.vertex_config.vertices:
+for vertex in schema.core_schema.vertex_config.vertices:

-dbname = vertex.dbname
+dbname = schema.db_profile.vertex_storage_name(vertex.name)

 sanitized_vertex_name = sanitize_attribute_name(